kallaway/100-days-of-code/log.md

 ### Day 10: 19 December, 2020

-**Today's Progress**: Coming back from a 2 day break beacuse it was my birthday and there was a work christmas party.
-Finished working on a the Description component that allows job seekers to add a short summary and a description about themselves.
+**Today's Progress**: Took 2 days break due to a birthday and Christmas party.
+Finished the description component that allows users to add a short summary and a description about themselves.

 **Thoughts:** This was a really straight forward task to complete!